 Age: At least 18 years of age on election day.
 Hawaii allows an individual who is

-upon satisfactory proof of age and be automatically registered upon reaching age eighteen.
+upon satisfactory proof of age.
+They will be automatically registered upon reaching age eighteen.

 Citizenship: Must be a United States citizen